Hilary Duff discography

-American actress and singer Hilary Duff has released five studio albums, two extended plays (EPs), one live album, four compilation albums, five video albums, 22 singles, three promotional singles, and 16 music videos.
+American actress and singer Hilary Duff has released six studio albums, three extended plays (EPs), one live album, four compilation albums, five video albums, 22 singles, three promotional singles, and 16 music videos.
+According to Recording Industry Association of America, Duff has sold 3 million digital singles and 7 million albums in the United States.

 Duff released her debut album Santa Claus Lane through Buena Vista Records in October 2002.
-The album was certified Gold by the Recording Industry Association of America (RIAA).
+The album peaked at numbers 95, 134, and 154 respectively in Canada, Japan, and the United States, and was certified Gold by the Recording Industry Association of America (RIAA).
 Its title track and "Tell Me a Story" were released as singles.

 In 2003, her second album Metamorphosis was released by Buena Vista and Hollywood Records.
 The album topped the American and Canadian charts and sold five million copies worldwide.
 It spawned the singles "So Yesterday" and "Come Clean", which reached the top 10 within Canada and the Netherlands.
 Metamorphosis was the most successful release for Hollywood Records at that time.
 Duff's third album, Hilary Duff, was released in 2004 and peaked at the second position on the US Billboard 200 while topping the Canadian Albums Chart.
 This album spawned the single "Fly" and "Someone's Watching Over Me", which both peaked within the top 30 in Australia.
 In 2005, she released her first compilation album, Most Wanted, which became her first album to debut at number 1 on the Billboard 200.
 The album spawned the singles "Wake Up" and "Beat of My Heart", which both peaked in the top ten in Italy.
 The following year, Duff released 4ever Hilary Duff, an Italy-exclusive compilation.